-Don’t let setting KPIs become harder than it needs to be – and you don’t need more than one or two KPIs for each of your focus areas.
-But you do need to ensure that your KPIs accurately reflect what success actually looks like for that focus area, and also that you’ll be able to accurately measure the KPI on a regular basis.
+Don’t let setting KPIs become harder than it needs to be, you don’t need more than one or two KPIs for each of your focus areas.
+But you do need to ensure that your KPIs accurately reflect what success actually looks like for that focus area.
+You’ll also need to be able to accurately measure the KPI on a regular basis.
 Selecting the right KPIs is therefore one of the key elements of a strategic plan.

 What do you think about our key elements of a strategic plan?

 We’ve tried to identify the top 5 key elements of a strategic plan, but we’ve only really scratched the surface of what your plan could contain.
 You might also want to include things like a SWOT analysis of your current organization, an assessment of the external environment, or a strategic framework such as McKinsey’s Three Horizons of Growth.
 Let us know what you think a good strategic plan should contain in the comments below.